se-edu/addressbook-level2/doc/LearningOutcomes.md

 ### Follow the Single Responsibility Principle `[LO-SRP]`

-Single Responsibility Principle (SRP) states that a class should have only one reason to change.
+The *Single Responsibility Principle (SRP)* states that a class should have only one reason to change.
 The code given follows SRP to a reasonable extent, but there are places where it can be applied further.

 ##### Exercise: Split `TextUi` class